-The amount to be received in 2021/22 in respect of New Homes Bonus (NHB) has been confirmed as £19,395 which represents a reduction of £90,327 on the sum of £109,722 received in 2020/21.
-The sum received is heavily influenced by the imposition of a threshold of 0.4% on the Council Tax base, under which amount no NHB will be paid for properties brought onto the list, except for the Affordable Homes Premium.
+The amount to be received in 2022/23 in respect of New Homes Bonus (NHB) has been confirmed as £351,944 which represents a significant increase on the £19,395 received in 2021/22.
+The sum received is heavily influenced by the imposition of a threshold of 0.4% on the Council Tax Base, under which amount no NHB will be paid for properties brought onto the list, except for the Affordable Homes Premium.